 Using Remark \ref{rem2:form_herm_matrix}, it can be checked that The proof concludes then by simply noting that, by Remark \ref{rem:diag},

 \end{proof}

-Now we give a weak inference version of Theorem \ref{hermite}, using Definition \ref{defFact}.
+Now we give a weak inference version of Theorem \ref{hermite} (Hermite's Theory (1)), using Definition \ref{defFact}.
 Note that for the first time in this paper, the set of variables $w$ in the statement of the theorem is not an arbitrary set of variables included in $v$.
 This is enough for our purposes and enables us to obtain a more precise result.
-In fact, many times from here we will make a similar distinction on the set of variables $w$.
+In fact, many times from here on we will make a similar distinction for the set of variables $w$.

-\begin{theorem}[Hermite's Theory (1) as a weak existence] Let $p \ge 1$, $P(y) = y^p + \sum_{0 \le h \le p-1}C_h \cdot y^h \in \K[u,y]$, $m$, $n \in \N$ with ${m}+2n=p$, $({\bm \mu},{\bm \nu}) \in \Lambda_{m} \times \Lambda_{n}$, $t = (t_1, \dots, t_{\# {\bm \mu}})$, $z = (z_1, \dots, z_{\# {\bm \nu}})$, $Q(y) = \sum_{0 \le h \le q}D_h \cdot y^h \in \K[u,y]$, ${\bm \kappa} \in \{0, 1\}^{\{1, \dots,{{\# {\bm \nu}}}\}}$ and $s({\bm \kappa}) = \#\{k \ | \ 1 \le k \le {\# {\bm \nu}}, \kappa_k = 1 \}$.
+\begin{theorem}[Hermite's Theory (1) as a weak existence] Let $p \ge 1$, $P = y^p + \sum_{0 \le h \le p-1}C_h \cdot y^h \in \K[u][y]$, $m$, $n \in \N$ with ${m}+2n=p$, $({\bm \mu},{\bm \nu}) \in \Lambda_{m} \times \Lambda_{n}$, $t = (t_1, \dots, t_{\# {\bm \mu}})$, $z = (z_1, \dots, z_{\# {\bm \nu}})$, $Q = \sum_{0 \le h \le q}D_h \cdot y^h \in \K[u][y]$, ${\bm \kappa} \in \{0, 1\}^{\{1, \dots,{{\# {\bm \nu}}}\}}$ and $s({\bm \kappa}) = \#\{k \ | \ 1 \le k \le {\# {\bm \nu}}, \kappa_k = 1 \}$.
 Then